-Section X PPBES Planning
+Section X PPBE Planning

-9-43.
-Army Vision and Transformation Campaign Plan
+9-39.
+Army Vision and Army Transformation Roadmap

-a.
+- a.
 The Army Vision.
-The Army Vision charts a balanced course formed around three interdependent components-People, Readiness, and Transformation-the Vision weaves these threads together, binding them into what will be the Army of the future.

-(1) Characterized by force manning, individual well-being, and leader development, People serve as the core of the institutional strength of the Army.
-The well-being-physical, material, mental, and spiritual state-of Soldiers, families, and civilians links inextricably to the Army's capabilities, its readiness, and its preparedness to perform any mission.

-(2) The Army's top priority and focus, Readiness embraces unit training, sustainment, and installations and infrastructure.
-It signifies Army preparedness to execute strategic missions across the full spectrum of operational requirements around the globe, using its combat formations able to conduct a range of activities from security cooperation to stability and support operations, to warfighting.

-(3) The Army's Transformation of the Operational Army into a more dominant, more strategically responsive force moves along three vectors-the Objective Force, the Interim Force, and the Legacy Force.

-(a) Ultimately, all three paths merge into one as the Objective Force, which then will encompass the entire Army.

-(b) The Interim Force bridges the capabilities gap between today's Army and the Objective Force.
+The Army Vision charts a balanced course formed around three interdependent components-People, Current Readiness, and Future Forces-the Vision weaves these threads together, binding them into what will be the Army of the future. - (1) Characterized by force manning, individual well-being, and leader development, People serve as the core of the institutional strength of the Army.
+The well-being(physical, material, mental, and spiritual state) of Soldiers, families, and civilians links inextricably to the Army's capabilities, its readiness, and its preparedness to perform any mission. - (2) The Army's top priority and focus, Readiness embraces unit training, sustainment, and installations and infrastructure.
+It signifies Army preparedness to execute strategic missions across the full spectrum of operational requirements around the globe, using its combat formations able to conduct a range of activities from security cooperation to stability and support operations, to war fighting. - (3) The Army's Transformation of the Operational Army into a more dominant, more strategically responsive force moves along three vectors-Research, Capabilities (Current/Future), and System Support. - (a) Ultimately, all three paths merge into one as the Future Force, which then will encompass the entire Army. - (b) The Stryker Force bridges the capabilities gap between today's Army and the Future Force.
 It starts with Stryker Brigade Combat Teams formed initially to develop and test 21st century organizational and operational capabilities.
-Fielded with current off-the-shelf technology, the Stryker Brigade Combat Teams will validate concepts for the Objective Force.

-(c) Kept ready to fight and win the Nation's wars, the current Legacy Force will supplement capabilities of the Objective Force during transformation to the Objective Force.
+Fielded with current off-the-shelf technology, the Stryker Brigade Combat Teams will validate concepts for the Future Force. - (c) Kept ready to fight and win the Nation's wars, the Current Force will supplement capabilities of the Future Force during transformation to the Future Force. - b.
+Army Transformation Roadmap (ATR).
+The ATR is the Army Transformation strategy.
+It addresses necessary actions and activities across DOTMLPF domains to build and field new capabilities now that will allow the Current Force to better execute Joint Operations.
+It explores capabilities essential for the Current and Future Force to remain relevant, responsive, and dominant-by providing a land force that remains organized, trained, and equipped for joint, interagency, and multinational full-spectrum operations.

-b.
-Transformation Campaign Plan.
-The Transformation Campaign Plan (TCP) translates the Vision from concept to reality, aligning the Army undertaking with the larger Defense transformation initiative.
-Guiding Headquarters, Department of the Army (HQDA), major Army commands (MACOM), and other operating agencies alike, the TCP focuses transformation efforts to attain revolutionary land power capabilities that will enable a strategically responsive Joint a.
-Army planning responds to and complements OSD planning and joint strategic planning.
-In particular, Army planning:

-Force dominant at every point on the spectrum of military operations.
-Toward that goal, the TCP proceeds along 13 task-oriented lines of operation.
-For each line of operation, it not only prescribes conditions, criteria, and milestones but also integrates and synchronizes work needed to achieve The Army's transformation objectives.

-9-44.
+9-40.
 The Army Plan